-For 38 years, Wilderness Inquiry has been providing opportunities for people to enjoy adventures they thought were out of reach, including thousands of urban youth, people with disabilities, and families with special needs.
+For more than 40 years, Wilderness Inquiry has been providing opportunities for people to enjoy adventures they thought were out of reach, including thousands of urban youth, people with disabilities, and families with special needs.
 Together, we’re opening hearts and minds to create a more equitable world.

 Planned gifts offer many benefits to donors, and help WI serve more people who otherwise would not have the opportunity to participate.
 Read about others who have put Wilderness Inquiry into their estate plans.

-For more information on how you can build a Wilderness Inquiry legacy, please contact Julie Storck at 612-676-9424 or email@example.com.
+For more information on how you can build a Wilderness Inquiry legacy, please contact [email protected] or 612-676-9400.

 Our Partnership with the Minnesota Community Foundation

 Wilderness Inquiry has created a partnership with the Minnesota Community Foundation (MCF), an affiliate of the Minnesota Philanthropy Partners, to help us grow our long-term endowment assets and assist our donors with their planned giving needs.
 As a nonprofit community foundation, its mission includes working with individuals, families, and nonprofit organizations to make charitable giving thrive and benefit all Minnesotans.

 Through our partnership, Wilderness Inquiry is able to utilize their expert staff and many years of experience in helping donors accomplish their philanthropic goals.
 MCF staff provide professional advice on complex gift transactions and can execute deferred gifts, such as charitable gift annuities, for our donors.
 If you are interested in learning more about how a planned gift can help you achieve your charitable goal for Wilderness Inquiry, please contact [email protected] or 612-676-9400.

 Planned Giving enables donors to support Wilderness Inquiry, either during their lifetime or at death, as part of their overall financial or estate planning.